bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Object Oriented CSS</h4>

-The <a href="http://oocss.org/">Object Oriented CSS</a> methodology
+The <a href="http://oocss.org/" rel="noopener noreferrer" target="_blank">
-was pioneered by Nicole Sullivan in her work with writing styles for larger websites.
+Object Oriented CSS</a> methodology was pioneered by Nicole Sullivan in her work with writing styles for larger websites.
 Object Oriented CSS identifies two principles that will help build scalable websites with a strong architecture and a reasonable amount of code.
 These two principles include:

 <ul>
   <li>Separate structure from skin</li>